Apurwa599/Retail-Marketing-A-B-Testing-Analysis-Project/README.md

 - Dataset Information

 ### Dataset Features
-Column Name	Description
-user id	Unique ID of each customer test group	Group type (ad or psa) converted	Whether the user converted or not total ads	Total number of ads seen by the customer most ads day	Day with highest ad exposure most ads hour	Hour with highest ad exposure
+- user id	Unique ID of each customer
+- test group	Group type (ad or psa)
+- converted	Whether the user converted or not
+- total ads	Total number of ads seen by the customer
+- most ads day	Day with highest ad exposure
+- most ads hour	Hour with highest ad exposure

-Analytical Approach
+### Analytical Approach
 The project was completed using the following analytical steps:

-Data Understanding and Exploration
+- Data Understanding and Exploration
-Data Cleaning and Preprocessing
+- Data Cleaning and Preprocessing
-Campaign Performance Comparison
+- Campaign Performance Comparison
-Conversion Analysis by Day and Hour
+- Conversion Analysis by Day and Hour
-Ad Exposure vs Conversion Analysis
+- Ad Exposure vs Conversion Analysis
-Hypothesis Testing
+- Hypothesis Testing
-Logistic Regression Modeling
+- Logistic Regression Modeling
-Data Visualization and Insights
+- Data Visualization and Insights
-Technologies and Tools Used
-Tool / Technology	Purpose
-Python	Data Analysis and Modeling
-Jupyter Notebook	Project Development
-Pandas	Data Manipulation
-NumPy	Numerical Operations
-Matplotlib	Data Visualization
-Seaborn	Statistical Visualization
-Scikit-learn	Machine Learning
-SciPy	Hypothesis Testing
-Data Visualization

-The project includes several visualizations to better understand customer behavior and campaign performance:

-Conversion Rate Comparison
-Conversions by Day
-Conversions by Hour
-Ad Exposure vs Conversion Boxplot
-Logistic Regression Visualization

 These visualizations help identify trends, patterns, and relationships within the dataset.

-Hypothesis Testing
+### Hypothesis Testing

 Hypothesis testing was performed to determine whether there is a statistically significant difference between the Ad group and PSA group.